dragoon/dragoon.github.io/_drafts/2013-06-19-most-frequent-stations.md

 most people still have two most frequent "natural" locations - home and office, and ability to quickly pick any of them should be sufficient for the majority of cases (though we didn't perform any deep study on this).

+I would like to also go through some implementation details.
+Initially it's very straightforward.
+Each time a user loads some station, we either add this station to the databse with a count of one, or increment the station's count if already exists.
-details of the implementation. two hidden pitfalls &mdash; unlimited increments for both number of usages per station and the amount of stations itself.
+But there are two hidden pitfalls here &mdash; unlimited increments for both number of usages per station and the overall count of stations itself.

+Nowadays, it's more probable that the end of the world will happen earlier than someone will access some station 2^64 times during his life.